BENEFITS OF MEMBERSHIP ON THE HOLDERNESS MOOT COURT BENCH

-Q: I’ve heard that Holderness Moot Court Tryouts traditionally have occurred in the Fall of students’ 2L year, is that no longer the case?
+Q: I’ve heard that Holderness Moot Court Tryouts occurred in the Spring of students’ 1L year?

 A: Correct!
-Holderness Moot Court Tryouts will no longer be held at the beginning of students’ 2L year.
-Instead, the only way to become a member of Holderness is to compete under the new regime . . . . in the Holderness competition held in the Spring semester of students’ 1L year.
-This competition will begin in February.
+Holderness Moot Court Tryouts will be held in the Spring semester of students’ 1L year.
+This competition will begin in February and continue into March.

 Q: What are the dates for this year’s Holderness tryouts?

 A: There are two components of Holderness tryouts.
-A written component taking place between February 5, 2014 and February 9, 2014 and an oral component (appellate argument), or shortly thereafter (negotiation/client-counseling tryouts) taking place between March 24, 2014 and March 28,2014.
+A written component taking place between February 13, 2019 and February 17, 2019 and an oral component (appellate argument, in addition to negotiation/client-counseling/arbitration tryouts) taking place between March 18, 2019 and March 22, 2019.